-Yes, I have spent hours watching Michael Portillo’s train journeys in the Great British Railway Journeys series, and of course, I also asked for the Bradshaw’s handbook as a Christmas present some years ago.
+Yes, I have spent hours watching Michael Portillo’s train journeys in the Great British Railway Journeys series, and of course, I also asked for Bradshaw’s handbook as a Christmas present some years ago.

-When I was in New York last year, I have put the New York Transit Museum in the top 5 list of places to visit in the city.
+When I was in New York last year, I put the New York Transit Museum in the top 5 list of places to visit in the city.

 I knew I would use the complicated (and fascinated) subway system there.
-But it would be another level just know a bit more about the history of this iconic transportation.
+But it would be another level just to know a bit more about the history of this iconic transportation.

 We picked a quiet day of the week to visit the place, after exploring Coney Islands.

-The museum wasn’t packed, and I’d find out later that the $16 dollars ( I think the single ticket costs $10 now) we spent in the two tickets were a quite reasonable price for the whole experience.
+The museum wasn’t packed, and I’d find out later that the $16 dollars ( I think the single ticket costs $10 now) we spent on the two tickets were a quite reasonable price for the whole experience.

-I could start saying visiting a museum placed in a real subway station brought us back in time in the history of New York City.
+I could start by saying visiting a museum placed in a real subway station brought us back in time in the history of New York City.

 It’s fascinating walking through corridors and the platform station itself.
 Not to mention that the NYTM – New York Transit Museum was supposed to be only a temporary exhibition when it opened in 1976.